Roma (Cameron Cartio song)

-"Roma" is a 2005 song by Iranian-born Swedish pop singer Cameron Cartio.
+"Henna" is a song by Iranian-born Swedish singer Cameron Cartio.
+It was released on 2005 by Epic Records as the lead single from his debut studio album, Borderless.
 It is sung in a conlang Cameron Cartio himself made.
-He took part with the song in the 2005 version of Melodifestivalen in Sweden in a bid to represent Sweden in the 2005 Eurovision Song Contest that took place in Kyiv, Ukraine.
+The song took part in the 2005 edition of Melodifestivalen in a bid to represent Sweden in the Eurovision Song Contest 2005.

 In the Melodifestivalen competition, he reached Semi-final 2 which was held on 19 February 2005 in Tipshallen, Växjö and came 4th out of 8 in that phase as a result of televoting, was given a "second chance".
 In the "second chance round" held on 6 March 2005, held in Berns, Stockholm, he took part wit 7 other contestants, namely Alcazar, Linda Bengtzing, Josefin Nilsson, Na Na, LaGaylia, Mathias Holmgren and Katrina and the Nameless, he was unsuccessful in moving to the Finals round.
 Martin Stenmarck went on to win the Melodifestivalen competition with his song "Las Vegas".